Jeroen-van-der-Poel/Thesis-satellite-based-nowcasting-of-solar-radiation-with-AI-ML/README.md

 This repository contains code and a data pipeline for experimenting with state-of-the-art deep learning models for short-term solar radiation nowcasting, using geostationary satellite images.
 It includes implementations and training workflows for both **DGMR-SO** and **Earthformer** architectures.

-## Data Preperation
+## Raw Data Preperation
-Inside the ```/Data``` folder of this repository, you'll find scripts used to prepare, validate, and process the raw satellite data into a format suitable for training the deep learning models described below.
-This section outlines what each file does and how to use them effectively.
+Inside the ```/RawData``` folder of this repository, you'll find the script used to prepare the raw satellite data with the region of choice.

-### Step 1.
-Data processing
-The first step is transforming the raw NetCDF (.nc) satellite files into .tfrecords, a format compatible with DGMR-SO and EarthFormer.

 #### msgcpp_reduce_subset.py
 Creates a geographic subset of the original data, focusing on a specific region that includes the Netherlands, Belgium, France, England, and parts of neighboring countries.